 Darkness

-Darkness as setting and state - the literal night-time setting in which much of Taylor's writing takes place, and the figurative state of not knowing where one stands.
-In Taylor's writing the dark holds the speaker's most candid voice: the night address to a lover, a former self, or an absent other when daytime conventions are off - and at the same time marks the limit of what the speaker can see, decide, or admit.
-The image extends to adjacent figures (night, midnights, sleeplessness, the unlit room) that share the same combined register.
+Darkness as both setting and state: the literal night-time in which so much of Taylor's writing takes place, and the figurative state of not knowing where you stand.
+The dark holds the speaker's most candid voice - the things said to a lover, a former self, or an absent other when the daytime rules are off - and at the same time marks the limit of what she can see, decide, or admit.
+The image takes in night, midnights, sleeplessness and the unlit room, which all share that mix.

-Darkness carries the doubled charge of intimacy and uncertainty: the night as the place in which the speaker is most candid with herself or her addressee, and the dark as the condition in which she cannot tell what is happening or what she is responding to.
+Darkness means intimacy and uncertainty together: night as the place where the speaker is most honest with herself or whoever she is addressing, and dark as the condition in which she cannot quite tell what is happening or what she is reacting to.

 “Midnights become my afternoons”